autocrossblog/autocrossblog_astro/src/content/post/2007/all-in-a-day's-paint.md

 tags: [ 240z, datsun, megasquirt ]
 ---

 After yesterday's fun, Eric and I spent some time in the garage today.
 I was awoken this morning around 8:00am by the doorbell; the Dish Network guy showed up right on time.
-More on that topic tomorrow on [The Mad Blogger](https://themadblogger.com/).
 After I got the Dish guy going, I sent Eric an SMS to let him know I was out in the garage working.

 The first thing I needed to do was lay some fiberglass in the passenger floorboard.
 I had missed a few spots on that side earlier in the week and laid some extra resin in the floor to smooth out the pockmarks from the cleaned-up rust.